kauschik/DFV-SNN/README.md

 - Implementation of the Siamese Neural Network architecture using a deep learning framework such as PyTorch or TensorFlow.
 - Training and evaluation of the model on the dataset using the contrastive loss function and a suitable evaluation metric such as accuracy or F1 score.
 ## Future Scope
-There are several potential future directions for this project, including:

-- Integration of the DFV-SNN model into a real-world facial recognition system.
-- Extension of the model to handle larger datasets and more complex one-shot verification tasks.
-- This project has the potential to be further developed and applied in the field of face lock technology.
-- The verification algorithm could be optimized to increase its accuracy and handle more complex cases.
+This project provides a face verification system using Siamese Neural Network (SNN) which can be used as a starting point for further research and development in the field of face recognition.
+With the rapid advancement in computer vision and deep learning, there are many opportunities to enhance the performance of this system.
+Here are some potential areas for future improvement:

+- The performance of the model can be improved by incorporating advanced deep learning architectures such as Convolutional Neural Networks (CNN) and Long Short-Term Memory (LSTM) networks.

-- The project could be converted into a mobile application, making it more accessible and user-friendly.
+- The system can be integrated into a mobile or web app, making it more accessible and user-friendly.
+    <i> (ps: I will be doing this in the Future) </i>

+- The system can be trained on a larger and more diverse dataset to improve its accuracy and ability to handle different face shapes and poses.

+- The system can be integrated with other biometric authentication techniques such as iris recognition, fingerprint recognition, and voice recognition to provide multi-factor authentication.

+- The system can be used as a basic building block for developing a face lock technology.

+Overall, this project provides a solid foundation for further research and development in the field of face recognition and verification.